Website Development Costs Involve More Than Just Development

 Websites are not launched.
 Websites are born.
 As those of us who are parents can attest, the real work begins from there.
 However, unlike your children, it is easy to ignore your website and simply allow it to fall out of date.
 It doesn’t take much for the website to quickly begin slipping in search engine performance, producing fewer leads, and not delivering the traffic it should.
 In short, neglecting the website will ultimately work against your goals.

-What Deliverables Should Be In A Website Maintenance Plan?
+What Should Be in a Website Maintenance Plan?

 These questions don’t cover the other marketing aspects of your website—email marketing, social media, and other online efforts that drive traffic to your website.
 With everything that goes into a website development, what would make up an effective website maintenance plan?